Delph-Sunny/17-My_Fitness_Tracker/README.md

 ```
 ```
 AS a exercises fan, I want to be able to view, create and track daily workouts,
-SO I can have a clear an easy visual of my workout details.
+SO I can have a clear an easy visual of my 7 last workout details.
 WHEN I create a workout on a given day,
 I want to log multiple exercises for this workout.
 WHEN I add a new excercise,